Working in a Non-Certificated Position for a PSRS-Covered K-12 Employer

 - If you fill more than one non-certificated position at covered employers, your total salary limit is still $15,000.

-- Insurance benefits paid for you by your employer, as well as any other payments or incentives are included in salary and count toward the salary limit.
+- Insurance benefits paid for you by your employer, payouts for unused leave, and any other payments or incentives are included in salary and count toward the salary limit.